Sunjay77/Javascript-Practice/README.md

 # Javascript-Practice
-A code repo for java script
+A code repo for java script.
+Learning java script